SteveMicroCode/PIC-12F1840-Demo-Code/README.md

 It is again a standalone C source file for XC8 though should port pretty easily to other compilers.
 The 12F1840 code demonstrates setup of a 32MHz max clock speed with bit timing for the serial data unaffected as it is achieved using the XC8 delay_us macro.
 An incrementing count 0-9999 is displayed.
-Due to the increased resources of this chip only approx 13% program memory is now required for driving the display so that significant application program and memory space remains available.
+Due to the increased resources of this chip only approx 13% program memory (using free XC8) is now required for driving the display so that significant application program and memory space remains available.

 My analogue to digital conversion code written for the PIC12F675 has been ported to the PIC 12F1840 and enhanced.
 The 12F1840 is a much improved chip for ADC work.
 In particular it has a fixed voltage reference (FVR) with 3